dblqr/arch/README.md

   - WAF setup at network access layers.
   - VPC flow logs enabled and monitored.
-  - Forwarding Cloudfront logs and monitoring for increases in errors or failed access attempts
+  - Forwarding Cloudfront logs and monitoring for increases in errors or failed access attempts.

 - **AWS Infrastructure**